 7. The state of repair

 8. Copies of recent surveys

-With this information gathered you can begin the process of notification of the RTM process. if you wish to start the registration of an RTM company, please get in touch with us, and we can setup a new RTM company online.
+With this information gathered you can begin the process of notification of the RTM process. if you wish to establish an RTM company, please get in touch with us, and we can open a new RTM association online.